SalvatoreRa/tutorial/datasets/README.md

 &nbsp;

-# Usage
+# Usage in Python

-To use the dataset in your project you can download them or if you use in colab:
+To use the dataset in your project you can download them (but also remember that pandas read also CSV file from the web) or if you use in colab:

 for CSV file